 Joe Moore, who appeared in several episodes, now a news anchorman in Honolulu.

-Elissa Dulce -- Appeared in episodes of Five-O, Magnum P.I. and the new Five-0, currently a real estate saleswoman in Honolulu.
+Elissa Dulce -- Appeared in episodes of Five-O, Magnum P.I. (old and new) and the new Five-0, currently a Honolulu realtor.

 See also the report on Mahalo Con, the 1996 Five-O convention for pictures of James MacArthur, Zoulou, Kam Fong, Ron Feinberg, Sharon Farrell, Dennis Chun and others, and the report on the 1999 reunion in Honolulu.